Overview

 Doctor Philosophy

-Perinatal mortality audit and classification to drive practice change in perinatal death and near-miss
+Perinatal mortality and neonatal near miss audits to drive practice change and improve perinatal outcomes in high-income countries

 Associate Advisor